Rizal Day: History

 Rizal Day was first instituted with a decree dated December 20, 1898, signed by President Emilio Aguinaldo in Malolos, Bulacan, celebrating December 30, 1898, as a national day of mourning for Rizal and all the victims of the Spanish colonial rule of the Philippines.
 Daet, Camarines Norte was the first town to follow the decree, building a monument designed by Lt.
 Col. Antonio Sanz, led by Sanz and Lt.
 Col. Ildefonso Alegre, and financed by the townsfolk of Camarines Norte and the rest of the Bicol Region.
 Finished in February 1899, the three-tiered stone pylon inscribing Rizal's novels Noli Me Tangere and El Filibusterismo, and Morga, for Antonio de Morga, author of Sucesos de las islas Filipinas, a book about the early days of the Spanish colonization in the Philippines.

 With the victory of the Americans against the Spaniards in the Spanish–American War, the Americans took control of the Philippines.
 In an effort to demonstrate that they were more pro-Filipino than the Spaniards, the American Governor-General William Howard Taft in 1901 named Rizal a Philippine national hero.
 A year later, on February 1, 1902, the Philippine Commission enacted Act No. 345, which made December 30 a public holiday.

-Prohibited acts and activities during the commemoration of Rizal Day
+Prohibited acts and activities during Rizal Day

 To underscore the solemnity of the event, President Elpidio Quirino signed Republic Act No. 229 into law on June 9, 1948, which prohibits cockfighting, horse racing and jai-alai every December 30.
 The law also requires that flags across the country remain at half staff throughout the day and that every city and municipality in the Philippines should hold a solemn commemoration in their respective areas.

 Those contravening Republic Act No. 229 shall be liable to a fine not exceeding or imprisonment not exceeding six months, or both, at the discretion of the court.
 If the offender holds the position of mayor in a municipality or city, an additional penalty of suspension from office for a duration of one month shall apply.